-We’re excited to announce that StarCon is having its first Call for Proposals (CFP)!
+We’re excited to announce that StarCon is having its second Call for Proposals (CFP)!
 We’re looking for folks who have a passion for technology, learning and sharing to submit talks about their favourite piece(s) of technology.

 We’ve named this conference StarCon (*Con) for a reason.
 We want to represent many different people and topics in technology, just like how the wildcard asterisk symbol represents any character or symbol.

 We want to hear about anything technology related, from projects to bugs to something interesting you’ve learned.

 We really want to hear from you if:

 - You are a member of an underrepresented group in technology.

 - You’ve hesitated to apply to speak at conferences in the past because you think that you have nothing to contribute or you feel less qualified than your peers.

 Before submitting your talk, make sure you’ve read the guidelines below.

 - Talks must be technology-related.